-Detoxification is the first major step of substance abuse treatment.
+Detoxification is the first major step of substance use disorder treatment.

 Also known as withdrawal management, the goal is to manage the emotional and physical pains that follow once a person stops using drugs or alcohol.
 The degree of dependence, the substance in question, and the health of the individual will determine how intense the process may be.